LUSAS-Software/LUSAS-API-Examples/python/README.md

 This folder contains Python scripts that interact with LUSAS creating model features or accessing analysis results.

-It is recommended that beginners start from the `Jupyter Notebook` folder, with contains a plethora of examples in a friendly Notebook framework of Python blocks.
+It is recommended that beginners start from the `Jupyter Notebook` folder, which contains a plethora of examples in a friendly Notebook framework of Python blocks.

 ## 📚 Examples Included